 Guatemala is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-Guatemala is a transshipment route for narcotics to the United States and cash returning to South America.
-Though the government has challenges in addressing money laundering and financial crimes related to narcotics trafficking.
+Guatemala remains a key transit route for narcotics to the United States and cash returning to South America.
+The government has challenges combating corruption, money laundering and financial crimes related to narcotics trafficking.
 With the support of the International Commission Against Impunity in Guatemala (CICIG), Guatemala improved its ability to investigate and prosecute corruption, money laundering, and other financial crimes.
-The Public Ministry (MP) has improved coordination between prosecutors and law enforcement agencies to conduct financial investigations and consider money laundering charges when investigating predicate offenses such as extortion, corruption, and trafficking investigations, more progress is needed.
+Though the Public Ministry (MP) has improved coordination between prosecutors and law enforcement agencies to conduct financial investigations and consider money laundering charges when investigating predicate offenses such as extortion, corruption, and trafficking investigations, more progress is needed.
 CICIG’s departure from Guatemala in September 2019 puts anticorruption gains at risk, given the weakness of Guatemalan institutions, and the influence narco-traffickers have over elected officials.

 There are no international sanctions currently in force against this country.